 What is the process of making a claim?

 Firstly, you need to contact a solicitor who has experience in dealing with brain injury claims.
-The team at IBB Solicitors can assist you with evaluating whether or not you have a chance of successfully claiming compensation and then work on a strategy for how to ensure that compensation for the anoxic brain damage is awarded.
+The team at IBB Law can assist you with evaluating whether or not you have a chance of successfully claiming compensation and then work on a strategy for how to ensure that compensation for the anoxic brain damage is awarded.
 We understand that parents of newborns and older children who have suffered a brain injury following anoxia occurring during pregnancy or labour are often coping with many stresses in their everyday life.
 To help, our personal injury solicitors work hard to make clients feel as relaxed and confident as possible about their case.

 After we have established the case for negligence, our solicitors will inform the NHS Trust or authority responsible for the hospital in which you gave birth, that you are making a claim for compensation on behalf of your child for brain damage caused by birth anoxia.